-From the first show of interest, Louis Vuitton are immediately entering into a relationship with their potential customer.
-It speaks to a company who are on the same level as their consumer.
-Where other brands come off as unattainable, haughty even, Louis Vuitton are open for business.
+From the first show of interest, Louis Vuitton is immediately entering into a relationship with their potential customer.
+It speaks to a company who is on the same level as its consumer.
+Where other brands come off as unattainable, haughty even, Louis Vuitton is open for business.

 It leaves you with a warm feeling.
 Sure, we might not be able to afford even the most affordable of their products, but aren’t they nice?
 Instead of equating luxury with exclusivity, Louis Vuitton equate it with aspiration.
 Anyone is welcome, and everyone is encouraged to get familiar with who they are and what they do.

-It’s a strategy that directly impacts their impressive likeability (74.2% for January 2017 according to Talkwalker) and wins them audiences all over the world.
+It’s a strategy that directly impacts their impressive likeability and wins them audiences all over the world.
 The below pie chart shows the languages in which Louis Vuitton is being mentioned on social media: their global reach is undeniable.

 LV strike a fine balance blending the old and the new.
 Visuals are as important now as they were in the days when print magazines were the only insight into the designer world (possibly even more so).

 Their cohesive hashtagging system unites their wide range of media and allows them to tap into internet traffic unrelated to fashion.
 And their open-door streaming, and campaigns that demand user engagement mobilise social media for what it’s best at: making people feel connected.

 It’s not an easy feat when your keyrings alone cost £400, but LV isn’t selling a product, it’s selling a lifestyle.
 And if you feel involved in a company—loved by them, even—you may well just do something crazy with your money.